wh-alice/mig_visualstudio/vs/data-tools/how-to--add--update--or-remove-a-wcf-data-service-reference.md

 ---
-title: "How to: Add, Update, or Remove a WCF Data Service Reference | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Add, Update, or Remove a WCF Data Service Reference" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"